HTTP & WWW: Website URLs Explained

 The first web server was nxoc01.cern.ch.
 When publishing the website, the creators fully intended for info.cern.ch to be their home page, and WWW, as such, was excluded.
 The Domain Name System (DNS) records for the server were never switched, and the use of WWW became an unintentional standard practice.

-As mentioned, it is possible to create a domain without WWW included.
+As mentioned, it is possible to create a custom domain name without WWW included.
 Though, there are some considerations to keep in mind.

 Domain or Web Address without WWW